 ASX and S&P500 Sector Workbooks – UPDATED

 If you are interested in a top-down analysis of sectors then you may find the attached workbooks for both the Australian and US markets useful.
-Each tab in the workbook contains the members of the sector in a watchlist, and includes examples of watchlist columns, charts, and indicators.
-These updated versions also include ratio charts and a new high / low scan, with the Australian workbook including the members of the new ASX All Tech Index ($XTX).
+Each tab in the workbook contains the members of the sector in a watchlist, and includes examples of watchlists, charts (including seasonality and relative comparison charts), and indicators (eg pivot labels).
+They also include a new 6 month high / low scan, with the Australian workbook also including the members of the ASX All Tech Index ($XTX).

 The first page is a sector overview, which includes a watchlist of the sector performance along with a weekly Relative Rotation Graph® and weekly candlestick chart (click on any symbol in the watchlist to change the chart).